ks-ieremenko/user-sequelize/README.md

 # user-sequelize

+*!
+Can be easily rewritten to JS using sequelize package instead of sequelize-typescript.*

 * Install dependencies with `npm install`
 * Run the express server with `npm start`
 * Open your browser in `localhost:3000` and try the example REST endpoints.